Non-linear parabolic PDEs with rough coefficients and critical data: existence, uniqueness and regularity of weak solutions: Preliminaries

 \subsubsection{Solution spaces}

 Our primary solution spaces are weighted $\Z$-spaces.
 They go back to~\cite{Barton_Mayboroda} and were discussed in more depth in~\cite{Amenta_Interpolation,Luca}.

 \begin{definition}[$\Z$-spaces] Let $p,q \in (1,\infty]$ and $\beta \in \R$.
-The space $\Z^{p,q}_\beta$ consists of all measurable functions $u \colon \R^{n+1}_+ \to \R$ such that
+The space $\Z^{p,q}_\beta$ consists of all measurable functions $u \colon \R^{1+n}_+ \to \R$ such that

 with the obvious modifications if $p=\infty$ and/or $q=\infty$.
-For $T \in (0,\infty]$ write $\Z^{p,q}_\beta(T)$ for the space of functions consisting of $u \colon (0,T) \times \R^n \to \R$ whose extension by zero $E_0 u$ to a function on $\R^{n+1}_+$ belongs to $\Z^{p,q}_\beta$.
+For $T \in (0,\infty]$ write $\Z^{p,q}_\beta(T)$ for the space of functions consisting of $u \colon (0,T) \times \R^n \to \R$ whose extension by zero $E_0 u$ to a function on $\R^{1+n}_+$ belongs to $\Z^{p,q}_\beta$.
 Set $\| u \|_{\Z^{p,q}_\beta(T)} \coloneqq \| E_0 u \|_{\Z^{p,q}_\beta}$.
 If $\beta = 0$, we remove it from the notation, that is, we put $\Z^{p,q} \coloneqq \Z^{p,q}_0$. \end{definition}

 \begin{remark} The range for the parameters $p$ and $q$ can be enlarged to $(0,\infty]$.
 However, this extension is not relevant for the present article.
 In~\cite{AH3}, weighted $\Z$-spaces are defined for $q = 2$.
-As we use an average in the $\d s$ integral in our definition, our space $\Z^{p,2}_\beta$ here corresponds to the space $\Z^{p,2}_{\beta + 1/2}$ there. \end{remark}
+As we use the average integral $\fint_{t/2}^t$ in our definition, our space $\Z^{p,2}_\beta$ here corresponds to the space $\Z^{p,2}_{\beta + 1/2}$ there, as it was defined with the integral $\int_{t/2}^t$ instead. \end{remark}

 If $p = q$, Fubini's theorem reveals that weighted $\Z$-spaces coincide with weighted $\L^p$-spaces, where the latter are properly defined in the following definition.
 More precisely, there holds the identity $\Z^{p,p}_\beta = \L^p_\beta$.